lostjared/MasterX_System/README.md

 ![image](https://github.com/user-attachments/assets/543d7838-f45d-405e-99db-50a35a78f586)

 MasterX System is a custom-built compiler designed for Linux, accompanied by a virtual playground for testing and exploration.
 This is my hobby project and its in its infant stage.
+Your compiler must support at least C++20.

 For a demonstration of the WebAssembly version, which runs ATS as the shell, and is just a demo visit MasterX WebAssembly Demo here: http://lostsidedead.biz/MasterX
 For Windows users, the application requires the latest Visual C++/Studio Runtimes and WSL2 (Windows Subsystem for Linux) since the program utilizes Bash as its shell and the compiler is for Linux.